Runixe786/cat-paw-cwin/README.md

 # what is Catppuccin?

 <p align="center">
 Catppuccin is a community-driven pastel theme that aims to be the middle ground between low and high contrast themes.
 It consists of 4 soothing warm flavors with 26 eye-candy colors each, perfect for coding, designing, and much more!
+Join their communities in the below links.
 </p>

 <p align="center">